Cossatot Community College

 Immunization Requirements

-The Division of Medical Education has outlined the required immunizations and timelines for obtaining those for program students in the Medical Education Immunization Guide and Checklist.
+The Division of Medical Education has outlined the required immunizations and timelines for obtaining those for program students in the Medical Education Document and Immunization Guide Preview.

 Professional Liability Insurance